chatmail/core/spec.md

 to add a `Chat-Group-Avatar` only on image changes.

+# Send request to edit message's text

+To request recipients to edit the text of an already sent message, the messenger MUST set the header `Chat-Edit` with value set to the message-id of the message to edit and the body to the new message text.

+Receiving messengers MUST look up the message-id, replace the text and MAY indicate the edit in the UI.

+The new message text MUST NOT be empty.
+It is not possible to edit images or other attachments, however, they can be deleted for everyone.

+Example:

+    From: sender@domain
+    To: rcpt@domain
+    Chat-Version: 1.0
+    Message-ID: 00001@domain
+    Content-Type: text/plain

+    Hello wordl!

+The typo from the message above can be fixed by the following message:

+    From: sender@domain
+    To: rcpt@domain
+    Chat-Version: 1.0
+    Chat-Edit: 00001@domain
+    Message-ID: 00002@domain
+    Content-Type: text/plain

+    Hello world!

+# Send request to delete messages

+To request recipient to delete a message, the messenger MUST set the header `Chat-Delete` with the value set to the message-id of the message to delete.

+Receiving messengers MUST look up the message-id, delete the corresponding message and MAY indicating the deletion in the UI.

+The sender MUST set the body to any, non-empty text.
+The receiver MUST ignore the body.

+Example:

+    From: sender@domain
+    To: rcpt@domain
+    Chat-Version: 1.0
+    Message-ID: 00003@domain
+    Content-Type: text/plain

+    reminder for my pin: 1234

+The message above can be requested for deletion by the following message:

+    From: sender@domain
+    To: rcpt@domain
+    Chat-Version: 1.0
+    Chat-Delete: 00003@domain
+    Message-ID: 00004@domain
+    Content-Type: text/plain

+    foo

 # Set profile image

 A user MAY have a profile-image that MAY be distributed to their contacts.